That’s a lot of targeted audience to tap into; naturally, there is no shortage of brands leveraging the social platform.

 Once you have 100 followers, you can see your audience’s demographics: including the age, gender, and location of your followers.

 Instagram Insights also gives you the ability to analyze high-performing posts.

+When reviewing the data, ask yourself, what worked here?
 Was it a high-quality image?
 Was it the post time?
 Maybe it was the copy and hashtags?
 Or was it a mix of all of these?

 If you regularly post on Facebook, you can also use Meta Business Suite to schedule and analyze posts across both platforms in one place.

 Another thing you can do is check out your competitor’s content.

 Look when your competitors are posting.
 For example, are their Tuesday 2 p.m. posts performing well, or was another time working better for them?

 Analyzing the competition to see when they get the most engagement can be the best insight for a new brand when you don’t have history to measure.

 Over time, the more content you have, the more accurate your Insights will be in analyzing your Instagram post strategy.